unjs/nitro/docs/content/2.deploy/providers/aws-via-flightcontrol.md

 ---
-title: AWS with Flightcontrol
+title: AWS via Flightcontrol
-description: "Deploy your Nitro apps to AWS with Flightcontrol"
+description: "Deploy your Nitro apps to AWS via Flightcontrol"
 ---

 The deployment to AWS via Flightcontrol does not require any configuration.
 [Flightcontrol](https://flightcontrol.dev?ref=nitro) has first class support for deploying Nitro and Nitro based applications to AWS.